Skip to main content

 Resiliency: Data and Region

-Adding a disaster recovery (DR) site involves having a cold standby available so that you can spin up a Sonatype Nexus Repository instance and switch to this site in the event of failure at your primary Sonatype Nexus Repository system of record.
+Adding a disaster recovery (DR) site involves having a cold standby available so that you can spin up a Nexus Repository instance and switch to this site in the event of failure at your primary Nexus Repository system of record.

 PostgreSQL Recommended